yard

 Start smaller than you think.
 A manageable size for year one is one or two beds measuring 4 ft x 8 ft each.
 You can reach the middle from either side without stepping on the soil, which keeps it fluffy for roots.

-If you already know your soil is compacted or rocky, wooden or metal raised beds filled with a quality mix help crops like leafy greens and cool-season brassicas establish quickly.
-They also warm faster in spring for earlier planting.
+If you already know your soil is compacted or rocky, wooden or metal raised beds filled with a quality mix help crops like leafy greens establish quickly.
+Cool-season kale also benefits from that looser, warmer soil.

 Cost is the main downside of raised beds.
 Framing, soil mix, and compost add up fast.
 In-ground beds can work just as well if you invest sweat into loosening soil and adding organic matter.